sehmaschine/django-grappelli/README.rst

 Releases
 --------

+* Grappelli 2.4.2 (development version, not yet released): Compatible with Django 1.4
 * Grappelli 2.4.1 (September 17 2012): Compatible with Django 1.4
 * Grappelli 2.3.9 (September 06 2012): Compatible with Django 1.3